VickyGuo0907/ai_evaluation_project/README.md

 # AI Evaluation Project

 This project demonstrates how to evaluate Large Language Models (LLMs) and RAG (Retrieval-Augmented Generation) systems using three popular evaluation frameworks: **DeepEval**, **MLflow**, and **Ragas**.
-All evaluations can be performed using local models via Ollama or cloud-based LLM providers.
+All evaluations are primarily designed to work with **local models via Ollama and LM Studio**, though cloud-based LLM providers are also supported as alternatives.

 ## Table of Contents